Mary K. Grace, M.Ed., Executive Director

 Sarah Miller has worked with teachers and students in Vermont schools since 2009.
 Prior to that, she began her career working with K-8 Dreamers at the “I Have a Dream” Foundation of Boulder County.
 Since then, Sarah has taught middle school English-Language Arts and Social Studies.
 She has also served as both a school and a district Literacy Instructional Coach in Chittenden County.
 In 2012, Sarah completed her M.Ed. at Saint Michael’s College in Reading.
 Across her years in education, Sarah has been focused on engaging readers and writers in meaningful ways, with access to literature and nonfiction that is relevant and accessible.
 She is particularly interested in supporting young people in developing robust reading and writing identities that build on their lives, interests, and passions.
 Sarah has worked to build vibrant literate communities in schools.
 Currently, Sarah is a literacy consultant with Partnerships for Literacy and Learning.
 She lives in Underhill, Vermont with her husband, son, daughter, two dogs, and a cat.

 Audrey has been an educator for over 15 years as a high school English Teacher, literacy interventionist and literacy coach in Woodstock, Vermont.
-Currently, Audrey is a Ph.D candidate at UVM in the Educational Leadership and Policy Studies program hoping to graduate in the Spring of 2022.
+Audrey is a graduate of The University of Vermont with a Ph.D. in Educational Leadership and Policy Studies.
 Audrey’s central focus, in both her research and work with PLL, is the implementation of equitable systems that support literacy learning for ALL students.
 As PLL’s NEXIS coordinator Audrey is committed to bringing education stakeholders together from around the state to engage in actionable literacy change.
 Audrey lives in Taftsville, Vermont with her dairy farmer husband and two daughters.

 Barbara Murphy, Office Manager